angel-ibm/motoqp/README.md

 ## Test

 If you really can't wait and want to test it now, just go here [IBM test machine ](http://motoqp.ibm-co-created.com:30109/) but consider that it is a link to a Kubernetes cluster that may have been deleted when you try.
 So, no guarantee that it is running at the time you click on it.
 I  re-deploy it from time to time, just for fun.
 Even if it is running, the code is not designed with multi-session features.
 That means: if anyone else is messing up at the same time, it will run but the results will be odd.
 Anyway, enjoy the program and I am looking forward to hearing your comments.
+Thanks in advance!